mieko/sr-captcha/index.md

 Awesome.

-I considered taking these processed images and piping them through OCR software, but experiments showed that approach lacking.
+I considered taking these processed images and piping them through OCR software, but experiments showed that approach useless.
 There was more work to do.

 Segmenting